fauzihalabe/node-provably-fair/README.md

 ---

-## "Advanced Usage"
+## Advanced Usage

-### "Custom Server Seed and Secret Salt"
+### Custom Server Seed and Secret Salt

-"To ensure maximum security, it is highly recommended to use a **custom server seed and secret salt** for each client.
-This prevents any potential attacks or manipulations that could arise from using the same values across multiple clients."
+To ensure maximum security, it is highly recommended to use a **custom server seed and secret salt** for each client.
+This prevents any potential attacks or manipulations that could arise from using the same values across multiple clients.

 For example: